fbpx

 What is a caesarean birth?

 A caesarean birth, or c-section, is an operation.
-In a caesarean birth, c-section, or caesarean section, the surgeon will deliver your baby through a cut in your stomach and uterus (womb).
+In a caesarean birth, (also called a c-section, or caesarean section), the surgeon will make an incision in your stomach and uterus (womb) and your baby will then be delivered through the incision.

 The operation normally happens under an anaesthetic given in your spine so that you remain awake.
 Occasionally it is necessary to do the operation under general anaesthetic.
 General anaesthetic is usually only used when medically necessary.